-(Comes in many forms such as books and art.
-For me, its music. )
+Inspiration comes in many forms such as books and art.
+For me, its music.

 4. A source for advice

 And guess what?
-You do not need a degree in literature to write a book because a degree does not prove that you are a good writer, your writing does.
+You do not need a degree in literature to write a book, because a degree does not prove that you are a good writer; your writing does.
+It also doesn’t prove your passionate or dedicated; writing and never giving up does that.
+And a degree may not even teach you how to write.
+You can hone your skills and grow as a writer without pursuing a degree.
 You don’t even need a high school diploma!
-Having a GED (like I do) does not mean that you’re not as good of a writer as the New York Times Bestselling Authors.
+Having a GED (as I do) does not mean that you’re not as good as New York Times Best-Sellers.

-I repeat, you do not need authorization to write a novel AND you do not need a degree as proof that you are a good writer.
-All you need is determination, Microsoft Word, inspiration, advice, and an idea.
-That’s it!
+I repeat, you do not need authorization to write a book AND you do not need a degree as proof that you are a good writer.
+Of course, if you want a degree in literature, that is your right.
+Go for it!

-Now say it again and say it with pride: “I CAN WRITE A NOVEL!!!!”
+Now say it again and say it with pride: “I CAN WRITE A BOOK!!!!”